taataa/tapspace/docs/dev/index.md

 The architecture is loosely based on [Jazz](http://www.cs.umd.edu/hcil/piccolo/learn/jazz/doc-1.3/), [libgdx.scene2d](https://github.com/libgdx/libgdx/wiki/Scene2d), and [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).

 For more detailed notes on architecture and the tough processes behind the design decisions, see [dev/design](./design.md).
-Also, there exists hundreds of pages of drawings, writings, and sketches on paper that are not publicly avaibalbe but can be made available per-request basis.
+Also, there exists hundreds of pages of drawings, writings, and sketches on paper that are not publicly available but can be made available per-request basis.

 ## Coding style